debjyoti0891/quantum-chain/README.md

 ### NN-circuit generation
 We use an ILP solver to optimally generate a NN-complaint circuit from the input circuit C and a topology graph _T_.
 Furthermore, we use _n*n_ steps for generating the NN circuit.
 Another interesting constraint is the mapping of the individual qubits in the circuit to the vertices in the topology graph _T_.
-We consider a few random mappings of the qubits to the vertices for generating the final NN-complaint circuit.
+We consider some random mappings of the qubits to the vertices for generating multiple variants of NN-complaint circuit.

 ## Tool chain usage